Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	As the private members suggest, this class uses a dynamically allocated array to hold the stack items.
 Rewrite the methods to fit this new representation and write a program that demonstrates all the methods, including the copy constructor and assignment operator.
-	5. The Bank of Heather has performed a study showing that ATM customers won＊t wait more than one minute in line.
+	5. The Bank of Heather has performed a study showing that ATM customers won"t wait more than one minute in line.
 Using the simulation from Listing 12.10, find a value for number of customers per hour that leads to an average wait time of one minute.
 (Use at least a 100-hour trial period.)